Everything You Need To Know About Dynamic Application Security Testing Tools (FAQs)

 - The analyzer both passively studies the information provided by the crawler, and actively sends requests with incorrect data to the application.
 It then uses the app’s responses to those incorrect requests to identify vulnerabilities.

 When they find vulnerabilities, DAST tools automatically alert the development team and create a report of how an attacker could remotely exploit that vulnerability.
-Some DAST solutions also offer a “attack replay” feature that guides development teams through the discovery and potential exploitation of the vulnerability, so it’s easier for them to locate and remediate it.
+Some DAST solutions also offer an “attack replay” feature that guides development teams through the discovery and potential exploitation of the vulnerability, so it’s easier for them to locate and remediate it.

 DAST Vs. SAST